Gay men versus condoms. Where are we at?

 What does this mean?
 It means the only real difference between a cold sore and genital herpes is the stigma.
 It means, either of the two strains can end up on your genitals and you wouldn’t be able to tell them apart.
 It means that many of us get herpes long before we become sexually active.
 And it means that almost all of us have (and have spread) herpes, even without showing any symptoms.

 Isn’t it crazy that decades spent harbouring the belief only certain types of people get STIs have all been leading to the realisation that every nasty herpes joke anyone has ever made, they made about their own flesh-and-blood mama.
-And bother.
+And brother.
 And wife.
 And child.
 Best friend.
 Favourite teacher.
 Local priest.
 The Pope.
 Quite probably, even the Queen.
 How LOL is that?

 HPV (Human Papilloma Virus)